Ke619/UI-CRAB/README.md

   <img src="headcrab.png" width="200"/>
 </div>

-One-click launcher for SteamOS/SteamDeck.
-Opens a GUI window, click **Update**, and it fetches + runs the latest Headcrab patch from GitHub.
+A one-click GUI launcher for SteamDeck that fetches and applies the latest Headcrab patch from GitHub.

 <div align="center">